-List all the different sexual activities, behaviours, and expressions you can think of.
-Which of these activities and behaviours would you feel comfortable talking about in a counselling session?

-• What words would you use to describe these activities when talking to

-Would you use different words depending on the client's age, gender,

-• How do the words you use impact the message you want to give on
+- List all the different sexual activities, behaviours, and expressions you can think of.
+Which of these activities and behaviours would you feel comfortable talking about in a counselling session? - What words would you use to describe these activities when talking to your audience clients? - Would you use different words depending on the client's age, gender, sexuality, or social background? - How do the words you use impact the message you want to give on sexual pleasure?